-Subtest 2: Same comments as Test 10 - subtest 2.
+Subtest 2: Same comments as Test 8-subtest 2.

-6.11 Test 12 Force Data and Timing Error Status
+6.11 Test 10 Force Data and Timing Error Status

-Subtest 1: Writes a record of at least 100 words in length of all ones.
+Subtest 1: Writes a record one-hundred words in length of all ones.
 Next a file mark is written and both file mark and record are backspaced.